Estimating near-verbatim extraction risk in language models with decoding-constrained beam search: -pruned -CBS

 For equal-length sequences, $\lev\le \ham$, so Levenshtein-pruned beam search can be (strictly) less conservative than Hamming pruning (Appendix~\ref{app:sec:nv:distance}, Theorem~\ref{thm:epsballs}).

-\paragraph{Why alignment state is needed (differs from Hamming).} Hamming viability is monotone in the partial path: once a position mismatches at step $t$, it can never be undone later.
-As a result, the running count we use for the Hamming distance (Equation~\ref{eq:ham-counter}) in Algorithm~\ref{app:alg:beam-topk-hamming} gives a sound early-prune rule: $\mismatch' > \varepsilon \implies \text{prune}$ (Section~\ref{sec:pruning} \& Appendix~\ref{app:sec:prune:hamming}).
-In contrast, Levenshtein $\varepsilon$-viability is \emph{not} monotone because insertions and deletions can repair alignment later, when more tokens are added to the partial path: a partial path that currently ``looks bad'' by positional mismatches might still finish within $\varepsilon$ edits after realignment---i.e., the minimum achievable Levenshtein distance for the completed continuation can decrease at later steps $t$.
+\paragraph{Why alignment state is needed (differs from Hamming).} Unlike Hamming viability (Section~\ref{sec:pruning} \& Appendix~\ref{app:sec:prune:hamming}), Levenshtein $\varepsilon$-viability is \emph{not} monotone because insertions and deletions can repair alignment later, when more tokens are added to the partial path: a partial path that currently ``looks bad'' by positional mismatches might still finish within $\varepsilon$ edits after realignment---i.e., the minimum achievable Levenshtein distance for the completed continuation can decrease at later steps $t$.

 Therefore, a running mismatch counter---sufficient for $\ham$-based pruning---is insufficient for $\lev$-based pruning.
 Instead, we must maintain \newterm{alignment state} that encodes the best attainable edit cost observed so far, as we generate (i.e., \newterm{stream}) new tokens, one at a time, for candidate paths.
 For this, \newterm{dynamic programming}\footnote{We will never shorthand dynamic programming as ``DP'' because in ML privacy/security this refers to \newterm{differential privacy}.\looseness=-1 } can help us keep track of state in an efficient way.
 We carry forward alignment state across search iterations, not just a counter of mismatched positions, in order to inform a safe $\lev$-pruning rule.
-This is more complicated than what we do for the $\ham$-pruning rule, as we discuss below, but it is still pretty cheap, requiring only some additional bookkeeping over baseline $k$-CBS (Section~\ref{sec:kcbs:baseline} \& Appendix~\ref{app:sec:kcbs:baseline}).

-In the following subsections, we discuss the intuition behind our approach.
+In the following subsections, we discuss the intuition.
 We provide background on the Wagner-Fischer dynamic program solution for the Levenshtein distance (Appendix~\ref{app:sec:prune:lev:wf}), discuss how the Ukkonen's band refinement of this program applies to our $\varepsilon$ setting (Appendix~\ref{app:sec:prune:lev:ukkonen}), and explain how the pieces all fit together for a $\lev$-pruned version of $k$-CBS (Appendix~\ref{app:sec:prune:lev:alg-details}).
 We provide a complete algorithm statement in Algorithm~\ref{app:alg:beam-topk-lev}.\looseness=-1